-Due to the Sars-Cov-2 pandemic, lessons were moved exclusively to online lessons after three weeks.
+Due to Covid lessons were moved exclusively to online lessons after 3 weeks.
 For several days there were no lessons at all as everyone had to download MicrosoftTeams and had to adapt.

 Each student has a portable computer so it is easy for him to move and work on a team basis or individual basis.
-There is wifi coverage to work on the Internet.
-During the lockdown, it was more difficult.
+There is wifi coverage so as to work on the Internet.

+During the lockdown it was more difficult.
 All lessons were moved to Microsoft Teams.
+All students had laptops and the internet coverage in The Netherlands is good but some students had no camera on the laptop or had difficulties to adopt new digital skills.
+It took some time to help everyone online but after +- a week a new online working environment was established.

+ICT connections

-All students had laptops and the internet coverage in the Netherlands is good but some students had no camera on the laptop or had difficulties adopting new digital skills.
-It took some time to help everyone online but after approximately a week a new online working environment was established.
-ICT connections Aspect 5 Process management: Teacher role/student role Teacher role In the beginning, the role of the teacher has been more guiding students through the complexities of the project rather than delivering just content.
-It has been very important to establish some check-points through the project development so students don't lose the objective and cope with such a long work without getting lost or frustrated.
-This new role is not easy at first and pedagogically requires a change for the teacher who feels sometimes more comfortable delivering content and not forcing students to get the results on their own.
+Aspect 5 Process management: Teacher role/Student role Teacher role At the beginning the role of the teacher has been more guiding students through complexities of the Project rather than delivering just contents.
+It has been very important to establish some check-points through the Project development so students don't lose the objective and cope with such a long work without getting lost or really depressed.
+This new role is not easy at first and pedagogically requires a change for the teacher who feels sometimes more comfortable delivering contents and not forcing students to get the results on their own.
+During the lockdown the role of the teacher became even more that of an organiser, supporter and facilitator.

-During the Sars-Cov-2 pandemic lockdown, the role of the teacher became, even more, that of an organizer, supporter, and facilitator.
-Student role Especially during the Sars-Cov-2 pandemic lockdown, the Toolkit was a really helpful tool for them as it enabled them to have the knowledge related to the learning outcomes in a way (online) much more flexible.
-This means each group could have access to the different concepts needed throughout the development of the project in their own time.
+Student role Especially during the lockdown the Toolkit was a really helpful tool for them as it enabled them to have the knowledge related to the Learning Outcomes in a way (online) much more flexible.
+This means each group could have Access to the different concepts needed throughout the development of the Project in their own time.
 The teacher was online, of course, to give support while doing the tasks and for any query related to the online course itself.
 But it was a shame that the practical tasks could not be carried out.
 Students told us they learned a lot but are not sure if they can apply the lessons learned.
-They were happy with the online content in an uncertain time but they missed the execution of the tasks.
-Aspect 6 Team building In our piloting experience, we did not use any technique for building up the teams since our group was a second-year group so we knew how each student was in terms of character and profile.
-We did try to mix up people in groups of 2-3 people in which their characters (creative, manager, hard Techniques Nevertheless, sometimes it is better to mix up homogeneous character students to force them to take up roles they are not used to.
-Regardless, the use of any technique or dynamic should be envisaged in case students from the group are new and there is not any experience with them by the group of teachers.
-Techniques Aspect 7 Nevertheless, sometimes it is better to mix up homogeneous character students to force them to take up roles they are not used to.
-Regardless, the use of any technique or dynamic should be envisaged in case students from the group are new and there is not any experience with them by the group of teachers.
-Assessment / qualitative experience
+They were happy with the online content in a uncertain time but they missed the execution of the tasks.
+Aspect 6 Team building Techniques In our piloting experience, we did not use any technique for building up the teams since our group was a second year group so we knew how each student was in terms of character and profile.
+We did try to mix up people in groups of 2-3 people in which their characters (creative, manager, hard worker) did have a balanced structure so as to have a better experience.
+Nevertheless, sometimes it is better to mix up homogeneous character students so as to force them to take up roles they are not used to.
+Nevertheless, the use of any technique or dynamic should be envisaged in case students from the group are new and there is not any experience with them by the group of teachers.
+Aspect 7 Assessment / Qualitative experience